MochiJump/MochiJump/README.md

 # MochiJump
-First Attempt at Creating a Platformer with Java
+First Attempt at Creating a Platformer with Java.
+Currently unstable build.
+See MochiJump.java comments for current state
-I'm currently realizing that my concept to pass platform rectangles via an arraylist does not work.
-When I attempt to do it the arraylist size shows as zero.